Introduction

 Additionally, do not hesitate to email your instructor for guidance or clarification about assignments and other course activities.
 When you do send email, keep these guidelines in mind:

-• Be concise: Instructors are busy people, and although they are typically more than happy to help you, do them the favor of getting to your point quickly.
+- Be concise: Instructors are busy people, and although they are typically more than happy to help you, do them the favor of getting to your point quickly.
 Sign off with your first and last name, the course number, and the class time.
-This will make it easy for your professor to identify you, and although they are typically more than happy to help you, do them the favor of getting to your point quickly.
+This will make it easy for your professor to identify you.
+Another helpful tip for communicating with people over email is that it is helpful to get to your point quickly and even politely.
 Try not to ask, “When will you return our papers?”
 If you MUST ask, make it specific and realistic (e.g., “Will we get our papers back by the end of next week?”).
+You can also ask them questions like these before or after a face-to-face class meeting or during their office hours.

 Tutoring Center